jfflbnntt/dmsguild/expandedArmory/weapon/descriptions.md

 ### Simple Melee Weapons

 Simple melee weapons are easily made or improvised from tools on hand.
 Commoners frequently have a access to a dagger, club, quarterstaff, or farming implements while militia and guards are often equipped with a mace or spear.
+Savage humanoids often wield clubs, great clubs, and javelins due their simple construction.

-**Club.**
+**Club.** A small one-handed bludgeon made of wood, bone, or even a leather stack filled with sand or rocks.
+Most improvised weapons can be considered clubs.

-**Dagger.**
+**Dagger.** A small one-handed stabbing or slashing weapon that comes in a variety of shapes and styles.
+Traditional daggers have a flat and wide pointed blade while stilettos have a long and narrow blade.
+Knives generally have a single edged blade for slashing and cutting.
+Daggers can be wielded in either hand, thrown, and used in close combat making them a very useful backup or secondary weapon.

 **Great Club.**
 **Hand Axe.**
 **Javelin.**